Fisher names King starting QB for No. 6 Texas A&M in opener

 - Jimbo FisherAmerican football player and coach

-COLLEGE STATION, Texas (AP) Haynes King will start for the sixth-ranked Texas A&M Aggies in their opener against Sam Houston State Saturday.
+COLLEGE STATION, Texas — Haynes King will start for the sixth-ranked Texas A&M Aggies in their opener against Sam Houston State.

 King won the job last year and threw for 292 yards and two touchdowns in Texas A&M’s season-opening 41-10 win over Kent State.
 But he broke his right leg in the first quarter of the team’s second game against Colorado and missed the remainder of the season.